HitmanJJ/CCNA_Course_Notes/Course_Notes/Switch_Interfaces.md

 #### Half Duplex:

-- Device <ins>**cannot**</ins> send / receive data at the same time.
+- Device <ins>**cannot**</ins> send/receive data at the same time.
 If it is receiving a frame, it must wait before sending a frame.

 #### Full Duplex:

 - Device <ins>**can**</ins> send/receive data at the same time.
 It does NOT have to wait.

-MOST modern SWITCHES support FULL DUPLEX.
+Most modern switches support Full Duplex.

 ---